-- It’s also a time saving because you no longer have to go through the hassle of brainstorming what to produce for your next content.
+- It’s an absolute time saver.
+You no longer have to go through the hassle of brainstorming what to produce for your next content.

 - It will give your audience more options to consume your content

-Getting your videos from YouTube to iTunes is not difficult.
+Getting your videos from YouTube to Apple Podcast is not difficult.
 You’ll just need some tools and a few steps to get the ball rolling.
-Now here’s what you’ll have to do to get started with the project and turn those YouTube videos to the podcast.
+Now here’s what you’ll have to do to get started with the project and turn those YouTube videos to podcast.

 Create a Podcast calendar

 If you have a video series or a collection that needs to go in an orderly manner, creating a podcast calendar is your best bet so you don’t jump or skip on a supposedly chronologically ordered content.
 Your calendar can give you a road map on what to work on, where you’re at, and what’s next in the pipeline.
-Check out this sample that I’ve created.
 Once you have your calendar setup you can start filling out the fields and work on downloading those videos and converting them to audio format.

 Download & Convert the YouTube video into MP3

 There are many ways and tools you can download and convert your YouTube videos.
-Some may require you a two step process, meaning, you’ll have to download the audio first, then convert it to audio.
+Some may require you a two-step process, meaning, you’ll have to download the video first, then convert it to audio.
 However, You will also find a number of great tools on the web that can do this step in one go.
 Here a few that you can try:

 Edit your audio

-Editing your audio is the most time consuming part of the process.
+Editing your audio is the most time-consuming part of the process.
 So getting an experienced podcast editor or audio editor is a good option if you don’t have enough time to work on it personally.
 However, if you’ve done a good job in the video recording process, you’ll probably do very minimal audio editing.
-This may just include adding your intros and outros, if you have one.